-My 5-year-old niece loves to bake, but there’s one task that makes her crinkle her nose-cracking an egg.
+My 5-year-old niece loves to bake, but there’s one task that makes her crinkle her nose—cracking an egg.
 She reasonably protests that the egg makes a mess, meaning she has to pause her baking to wash her hands (not a beloved task).
 Psst!
 These recipes are super-easy for kids to make.

 I can relate.
-Though I bake bread every week-sourdough, of course-I still groan at the task of cracking eggs, tweezing out the tiny shells that spill into the batter (which always seem impossibly stuck in the egg white, as though it’s lava-what’s up with that?), and, yes, washing my hands and wiping the counter once I’m done.
+Though I bake bread every week—sourdough, of course—I still groan at the task of cracking eggs, tweezing out the tiny shells that spill into the batter (which always seem impossibly stuck in the egg white, as though it’s lava—what’s up with that?), and, yes, washing my hands and wiping the counter once I’m done.
 On TV and in movies, the egg doesn’t seem nearly so finnicky.
 With two fingers, chefs crack the egg, tossing the crumpled shells aside like magicians flinging away silk handkerchiefs.
 Audrey Hepburn cracks dozens of eggs in Sabrina; I doubt that Julia Child paused in making her cakes to wash her hands.
-(New to baking?
-Work your way through our bucket list.)

 Determined to improve, I asked our Test Kitchen cooks to share the pro’s secrets to cracking an egg with no fuss and no muss.
 They shared their three favorite techniques: